mrocklin/blog/_posts/work/2016-03-16-dask-distributed-part-4.md

 setup costs increase.
 This cost stops us from playing around, which is a shame, because playing is good both for the education of the user and for the development of the tool.
-Tool makers who want feedback are strongly incentiveized to decrease setup costs, especially for the play case.
+Tool makers who want feedback are strongly incentivized to decrease setup costs, especially for the play case.

 In February we introduced dask.distributed, a lightweight distributed computing framework for Python.
 We focused on processing data with high level